 - Prime Video is a real habit in your house, not a backup app you barely open.

-- You would still want Prime even if grocery delivery were not part of the equation.
+- You’d still want Prime even if grocery delivery weren’t part of the equation.

 Prime is strongest when Amazon is already your default shopping engine.
-That is where broader delivery benefits and bundled convenience actually earn their place.
-Amazon also lists Prime Video and a free Grubhub+ membership for eligible members as part of the stack.
-Prime benefits Grubhub+ with Prime
+That’s where broader delivery benefits and bundled convenience actually earn their place.
+Amazon’s benefits page also lists Prime Video and a free Grubhub+ membership for eligible members as part of the stack.

-If you want to check Prime on its own first, read this next: Is Amazon Prime Worth It in 2026?
+If you want to check Prime on its own first, read this next: Is Amazon Prime Worth It?
+The 30-Day Keep-or-Cancel Test

 Choose Walmart+ if this sounds like you